marcusca10/GenericScimConnector/README.md

 ## Prerequisites

-Visual Studio with .NET core
+* Visual Studio with .NET core
-For using the tests Jmeter, blazemeter, or equivelent is required.
+* Jmeter, blazemeter, or equivelent for running tests.

 ## Setup